 - Preference for the Garnet Baltimore Research and Entrepreneurial Scholars program and assistance in obtaining a research and entrepreneurial experience experience

 (Note that program benefits are subject to change at Rensselaer's discretion).

 Students must complete the following to be eligible for program benefits:

 - Six-week academic readiness course in either calculus or physics

 - Student Orientation

-- Navigating Rensselaer and Beyond Overnight and Day programs
+- Navigating Rensselaer and Beyond Overnight and Day programs (if offered in 2021).

 - Academic year meetings and workshops, not to exceed one hour per week